 MIT Technology Review showcases global list winners in our July/August issue and online at www.technologyreview.com/tr35.
 Every year, we recognize global winners at the Emtech MIT conference on campus, and regional winners through our regional EmTechs and summit events.

 Established in 1999 in honor of MIT Technology Review’s 100th anniversary, the Innovators Under 35 list was initially conceived as a list of 100 innovators.

 By the mid-2000s, the list had evolved to focus on 35 innovators each year.

 In 2010, we expanded our search for the most promising innovators by organizing regional editions of the list.
-There are regional versions in Latin America, Europe, China, India, Southeast Asia/Oceania, and MENA.
+There are regional versions in Latin America, Europe, China, India, Asia Pacific, and MENA.
 The winners of the regional lists are automatically considered for the global list.